The Best WiFi Analyzer App

 Both the Windows and macOS version of NetSpot can be downloaded and used for free with certain limitations.
 Paid licenses are available as one-time purchases, so there’s no reason to worry about recurring subscription fees.

-In certain situations, it can be handy to analyze WiFi networks using a mobile device, which is why NetSpot is also available as a free WiFi analyzer for Android and as well as an iOS WiFi analyzer that could be found in App Store.
+In certain situations, it can be handy to analyze WiFi networks using a mobile device, which is why NetSpot is also available as a free WiFi analyzer for Android.

 In order to analyze your WiFi with NetSpot start by uploading the floor plan to the app and perform a site survey.
 The heatmap that you get after the survey will help you visually analyze your wireless signal and see where the changes might be needed.
 Your heatmap can be exported into file for further usage.